-For a brief time after Reinette Long Hunt died in 1940, her distant cousins, John W. Ford and Josephine Alger, owned the property.
+For a brief time after Reinette Long Hunt died in 1940, her distant cousins, John W. Ford and Josephine Alger of Youngstown, Ohio, owned the property.

 Several prominent buyers expressed interest when the property went up for sale, among them Mary Call Darby Collins (1911-2009), the great-granddaughter of Richard Keith Call, and her husband, State Senator Thomas LeRoy Collins (1909-1991).
-Eventually, out of respect for the family, the other potential suitors withdrew and the Collins family purchased the property.
+The other potential suitors withdrew their offers and the Collins family purchased the property.

 Left: LeRoy and Mary Call Collins on their wedding day, 1932.
 Photo courtesy of Jane Aurell Menton.

 Right: The Collins Family, (left to right) Jane, Roy Jr., Mary Call Darby, LeRoy, Mary Call, and Darby, ca. 1955.
 Photo courtesy of the State Archives of Florida.

 Mary Call Darby and LeRoy Collins shared deep roots in Tallahassee.
 Mary Call grew up in the Brevard family home on Monroe Street, just south of The Grove.
 She was surrounded by strong women from an early age, including her grandmother Mary Call Brevard, her aunt Caroline “Carrie” Mays Brevard (1860-1920), and her mother Jane Kirkman Brevard (1868-1932).